2023 ACEN Student Scholarships

 - Evidence of clear and concise communication skills.

-Applicants will also be required to submit
+- Applicants will also be required to submit the following as part of the online application form:

 - A copy of their most recent academic transcript.